PrakharSharma41/LLD/BehaviouralQuestion/info.md

 Result: This resolved the conflict, improved performance, and retained fault tolerance.
 Everyone was aligned around a data-backed, balanced solution.

+---

 # Deliver Results
 Q: Describe a high-impact project you delivered.
+The system processes ingested log bundles associated with specific Jira tickets, identifies anomalies in system metrics and log entries within defined timeframes, and leverages SupportGPT to generate contextual summaries, potential Root Cause
+Analysis (RCA), and retrieve relevant historical issues.
+The primary objective is to significantly reduce troubleshooting time for support engineers by providing Al-driven insights derived from extensive log and metric data.

 Answer: